 Leadership carries responsibility.
-You are the one to announce good news, but also the one who should fire their colleagues, and make other decisions people may not like.
+You are the one to announce good news, but also the one to fire their colleagues, and make other decisions that other people will not like.

-Great leader should never let their emotions to get the better of them.
-If it helps the company if they fire someone, even your close friend, you should make such a decision without a blink of an eye (of course, with decent severance pay, and a clear explanation of your decision to them).
+Great leaders should never let their emotions to get the better of them.
+If firing a close friend benefits the company, a good leader will fire their friend without a blink of an eye (with decent severance pay, and a clear explanation of the decision, of course).

-If you had a managerial role before, or if had your own business, or faced some tough situation in your life, you should be able to name at least few tough calls you had to make.
-Remember that it is your attitude that interests the people sitting in the hiring committee.
+If you had a managerial role before, or if you ran your own business, or faced some tough situation in your life, you should recall at least a few tough calls you had to make.
+Remember that it is your attitude that interests the hiring committee.

 What do they try to find out?